 CFN in 60 Video: Liberty Flames Preview

-– There might not be any sort of a drop-off in the overall offensive production if Auburn transfer Malik Willis can playtime part right away.
+– There might not be any sort of a drop-off in the overall offensive production if Auburn transfer Malik Willis can play the part right away.
 He had to sit out last year, and he’s not going to be the passer that Calvert was, but he can move.
-Sophomore Brandon Robinson and redshirt freshman Johnathan Bennett will be deep in the hunt.
-They’ll get their chances, but Bennett is coming off a knee injury, Willis has been waiting his turn, and Chris Ferguson is a big passer transferring in from Maine.
+Redshirt freshman Johnathan Bennett will be deep in the hunt, but he’s coming off a knee injury and Willis has been waiting his turn.
+Chris Ferguson is a big passer transferring in from Maine.